GSA/Section508.gov/_posts/2018-08-30-blog-Barriers-to-Accessibility-Stories-from-Our-Community.md

 </p>

 <p style="margin: 0in 0in 10pt 40px; font-family: verdana, arial, sans-serif; font-size: 14px; line-height: 1.42857; color: rgb(51, 51, 51);">
   <i>People often don&rsquo;t understand the full consequences of inaccessibility in the workplace, educational institutions, and in daily living.
-In today&rsquo;s world, it&rsquo;s critical that information and communications are accessible, so they can be understood and used to the <a href="http://universaldesign.ie/What-is-Universal-Design/">greatest extent possible by all people, regardless of their age, size, ability or disability</a></i>
+In today&rsquo;s world, it&rsquo;s critical that information and communications are accessible, so they can be understood and used to the <a href="https://universaldesign.ie/about-universal-design" target="_blank" class="usa-link--external">greatest extent possible by all people, regardless of their age, size, ability or disability</a></i>
 </p>

 <p style="margin: 0in 0in 10pt 40px; font-family: verdana, arial, sans-serif; font-size: 14px; line-height: 1.42857; color: rgb(51, 51, 51);">